gmegh/Quantum_PEF2/README.md

 ## Working with **Jupyter Notebook**

 Download the programs as a zip and install `Jupyter Notebook`.
-Then run the `general_potential.py` and introduce the arbitrary potential with which you want to work.
+Then run the `general_main.ipynb` and introduce the arbitrary potential with which you want to work.
 Remind that the only block which has to be modified is the first one.
 Should you were to modify deeper code or other blocks, this may trigger malfunctions to the program.
+An mp4 file is produced with the temporal evolution.

 ### Potential example

 For the simplest potential case, that is, the harmonic potential, some of the obtained graphical results are:

 ## Precision and Robustness